perelel pregnancy belly prenatal vitamin with choline

 Choline is a water-soluble compound found in many foods and synthesized by the body in small quantities.
 Neither vitamin nor mineral, choline is considered an essential nutrient because the body can't produce enough of it to support its daily requirements.

-According to Stephanie Lauri, "Choline is needed to produce acetylcholine, an important neurotransmitter for memory, mood, muscle control and other brain and nervous system functions.
+According to Stephanie Lauri, "Choline is also needed to produce acetylcholine, an important neurotransmitter for memory, mood, muscle control and other brain and nervous system functions.
 Choline also plays important roles in modulating gene expression, cell membrane signaling, as well as lipid transport and metabolism.”

 Why do you need choline during pregnancy?